 Don’t be tempted by the VERY small keyboard amps available from Behringer (the KT108, less than $70) and Peavey (the KB-1, over $100).
 I own the Behringer KT108, and it’s a fine little amp for practicing and quiet jam sessions, but not much else.
 Again, if you plan to use the amp for performance as well as practice, I recommend an amp with a 10″ speaker at least.
 A setup that includes a Peavey KB-2, Fireball V, mic cable (you don’t need a transformer with this setup), and delay or reverb pedal costs about $500 new.
 Use a small PA instead of the Peavey and you cut $50 from that price; with the Behringer KT108 subbed for the Peavey amp, the price is about $325 (you do need an inline transformer with that amp).

 Note also that the Fender Mustang series amps, which I discussed above in terms of their amped-up capabilities, happen to be very good at producing clear, clean tones with a dusting of delay or reverb, with plenty of both to choose from.
-In terms of sheer go-to power and flexibility, they’re outstanding choices for harmonica players playing in virtually any style.
+In terms of sheer power, flexibility, and price for performance they’re outstanding choices for harmonica players playing in virtually any style.
 However, if your blues mic is a bullet, you should switch to a Shure SM57 or SM58 for cleaner, sweeter tones.

 Clean and dirty in a single setup